ahmedmohey2040-blip/active-rail-cooling-thermal-signaling/README.md

 The temperature data is continuously sent to the microcontroller for processing and system control.

----

 ## Thermal Signaling System

 The thermal semaphore provides a simple visual representation of the rail thermal condition.

-- **Green:** Normal thermal condition.
+- Green: Normal thermal condition.
-- **Yellow:** Warning condition and cooling response.
+- Yellow: Warning condition and cooling response.
-- **Red:** Critical thermal condition and maximum warning.
+- Red: Critical thermal condition and maximum warning.

 The signaling concept demonstrates how thermal information can be integrated with railway signaling principles to provide an immediate indication of track thermal status.

----

 ## Control System

-The control system is based on an **ATmega328P microcontroller** programmed through the Arduino development environment.
+The control system is based on an ATmega328P microcontroller programmed through the Arduino development environment.

 The controller: